comscore

 • facebook

 Meta is planning another round of layoffs, and this time it is expected to be one of the bigger ones in recent years.
 As per details shared in an internal memo, the company will cut around 10% of its workforce, which translates to roughly 8,000 employees.
-The layoffs will take place in May, with affected employees likely to be informed around May 20. news Also Read: OpenAI’s new GPT-5.5 model focuses on doing more with fewer prompts: What’s new, pricing, how it compares to other tools
+The layoffs will take place in May, with affected employees likely to be informed around May 20. news Also Read: Elon Musk reveals xAI relied on OpenAI models “partly” to train Grok

 This also comes alongside another decision.
-Meta will not fill thousands of open roles that it was previously planning to hire for. news Also Read: OpenAI targets massive AI expansion: Plans 30GW computing power by 2030
+Meta will not fill thousands of open roles that it was previously planning to hire for. news Also Read: India seeks access to Anthropic’s Mythos AI, but US hesitates to share: Here’s why

 What is the reason behind layoffs